La Ferrière-Bochard

 La Ferrière-Bochard (/fr/) is a commune in the Orne department in north-western France.

 Geography

+The commune is made up of the following collection of villages and hamlets, Le Fougeret, Le Plessis, La Chauvelière, La Ferrière-Bochard, Saint-Christophe and La Rousselière.

+The river Sarthe flows through the commune.

 The Commune along with another 11 communes shares part of a 5,255 hectare, Natura 2000 conservation area, called the Vallée du Sarthon et affluents.

+The commune is in the Normandie-Maine Regional Natural Park.